spicyshotz/RemoteKeyboard/README.md

 🔴 Right shift doesnt work.
 🔴 Struggles to send or receive too frequent consecutive inputs (such as holding down a key)
 🔴 Key combos dont work (such as ctrl+c, shift+alt etc.)😔
+🔴 Tried using it in a game (Age of empires 4) and that doesnt work. :/

 ## TODO